icarusprakash/npt-platform/README.md

 ## Key Rules (Always Apply)
 - newprojectstracker.com: NEVER TOUCH
 - proj_history — INTERNAL ONLY
-- proj_equipments — legacy field, wrong data, ignore.
+- proj_equipments — ignore.
 Use proj_equip_tags
-- proj_industry NOT proj_sector (proj_sector NULL for ~95% records)
+- proj_industry NOT proj_sector
 - Company names never on listing pages — only on project story (credit gate)
 - Address saves → npt_company_addresses, NOT npis_companies
 - Only Repository projects can be published
-- Company cannot be changed after connecting to a project
-- Heavy COUNT DISTINCT JOIN queries avoided — 100% CPU risk
-- npis_companies: one company = multiple rows, each = different address/location
+- npis_companies: one company = multiple rows, each = different address

 ---